Inventors-Way/LabBench.Repository/README.md

 ## 2. Change all repository IDs within the template repository

+This template repository has the ID = ```example.labbench.io``` which is found in the ID attributes in the following files:

+1. repository.xml which is located in the repository folder.
+2. *.expx files in all the protocol subfolders with the repository folder.

+Before you can use this repository template as the starting point for your own LabBench Repository you must change these IDs to a unique ID of your own choice.

+For example, the Integrative Neuroscience research group at Aalborg University, could use ```integrative-neuroscience.aau.dk```.
+By using the domain for your organization as part of the ID you garenteee it will be unique as domain names are garanteed to be unique.

 ## 3. Decide on how to distribute your repository

+For LabBench to be able to use a LabBench Protocol Repository it must be able to access the files in the repository.
+This can be achieved by either storing the repository locally in which case LabBench can access the file throught the windows file system.

+This can either be a folder on the local harddrive or it could be on a network share.

+LabBench can also access the files by downloading them over the internet.
+This means that if you have a webserver you can upload all the files of the repository to the webserver.

 ## 4. Add your new repository to your LabBench system